-- Properties to be acquired may be designated for rehabilitation by the Local Public Agency (the Redevelopment Authority), subject to cost and feasibility of treatment.
-Property to be rehabilitated will often be acquired by the LPA and resold to a public or quasi-public agency for treatment. - Not-to-be-acquired properties may be acquired by the LPA if owners of 2) these properties designated for rehabilitation are unable or unwilling to comply or conform to the Property Rehabilitation Standards (PRS) set forth in the Urban Renewal Plan within 12 months from the date of written notice of the required improvements by the Redevelopment Authority of The Redevelopment Authority, upon a the City of Philadelphia. determination by resolution after due consideration that the property owner has failed to achieve substantial conformity with the PRS, may acquire such property pursuant to the Eminent Domain Law of the State as if the property has originally been planned for acquisition after 90 days written notice to the owner.
-The Redevelopment Authority of the City of Philadelphia reserves the right to acquire any such non-complying property for a period of 4 years from the date of written notice by the Redevelopment Authority of the City of Philadelphia.
-Upon acquisition of such parcel, the Redevelopment Authority of the City of Philadelphia may at its option, clear such parcel in order to conform with the PRS, and then sell such property or dispose of such parcel without demolition of any improvements thereon, but expressly subject to the pertinent and appropriate provisions, regulations, controls and restrictions of the Urban Renewal Plan. - b.
+- Properties to be acquired may be designated for rehabilitation by the Local Public Agency (the Philadelphia Redevelopment Authority), subject to cost and feasibility of treatment.
+Property to be rehabilitated will often be acquired by the LPA and resold to a public or quasi-public agency for treatment. - Not-to-be-acquired properties may be acquired by the LPA if owners of 2) these properties designated for rehabilitation are unable or unwilling to comply or conform to the Property Rehabilitation Standards (PRS) set forth in the Urban Renewal Plan within 12 months from the date of written notice of the required improvements by the Philadelphia Redevelopment The Philadelphia Redevelopment Authority, upon a determination by resolution after due consideration that the property owner has failed to achieve substantial conformity with the PRS, may acquire such property pursuant to the Eminent Domain Law of the State as if the property has originally been planned for acquisition after 90 days written notice to the owner.
+The Philadelphia Redevelopment Authority reserves the right to acquire any such non-complying property for a period of 4 years from the date of written notice by the Philadelphia Upon acquisition of such parcel, the Redevelopment Authority.
+Philadelphia Redevelopment Authority may at its option, clear such parcel in order to conform with the PRS, and then sell such property or dispose of such parcel without demolition of any improvements thereon, but expressly subject to the pertinent and appropriate provisions, regulations, controls and restrictions of the Urban Renewal Plan. - b.
 The Property Rehabilitation Standards established for not-to-be-acquired real property within the Model Cities Urban Renewal Area shall be those set forth as Exhibit "B" to the Urban Renewal Plan.